Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 The _*throughput*_ of an instruction pipeline is determined by how often an instruction exits the pipeline.
 The time required between moving an instruction one step down the pipeline is a *processor cycle*.

 Pipelining yields a reduction in the average execution time per instruction.
 If the starting point is a processor that takes multiple clock cycles per instruction, then pipelining reduces the CPI.
 Pipelining is an implementation technique that exploits *parallelism* among the instructions in a sequential instruction stream.

+#attention("throughput")[
+  Remind that pipelining improves *instruction throughput*, but not the latency of the single instruction.
+]

 In a pipelined processor, *_Instruction Memory (IM), Data Memory (DM), and the Register File (RF)_* are critical components that interact with different pipeline stages to enable parallel instruction execution.
 + The *Instruction Memory* Stores the program instructions, and is accessed in the *Instruction Fetch (`IF`)* stage of the pipeline.